Wednesday, February 19, 2014

 I basically had two mothers.

-She taught us many things a young mother would have not had the time nor knowledge of -- Japanese tea ceremony, Japanese calligraphy, she would do flower arrangements, and kick us out of the room when she was ready to sculpt and didn't want us running around as she molded her artwork.
+She taught us many things a young mother would have not had the time nor knowledge of -- Japanese tea ceremony, Japanese calligraphy, she taught flower arrangements, and was a crafty potterist.

-Every birthday and holidays were special and each one of us learned how to ride our bike in the street on the side of the parking lot we parked our small little Mazda hatchback in.
+Every birthday and holidays celebrated were special and each one of us learned how to ride our bikes in the street on the side of the parking lot we parked our small little Mazda hatchback.

-My grandmother would smoke non stop, drive like a maniac, show up to our plays in eccentric colored clothing, was sassy, oversized sunglasses in tow (before they were "in") and yet was such a lady, and I learned everything from her.
+My grandmother would smoke non stop, drive a little crazy, show up to our plays in eccentric colored clothing, was sassy, with oversized sunglasses in tow (before they were "in") and yet, was such a lady and very stern about manner/etiquette - I learned everything from her.

 We moved to Chicago, but we tried to go visit or have her come visit us every so often.